Home

 Applications

 Applications and reference letters must be received by 11:59 pm MST on TuesFebruary 4, 2025, to receive full consideration.
-Click on the menu links above for more information, and the buttons above to apply online.
 We are especially interested in applicants from groups who are underrepresented in physics or who come from schools with limited research opportunities.
 The application will ask you for the following, so you might want to have this information handy (not a complete list):

 • Your GPA and your major GPA